Gov. Kemp undecided on when to end Georgia shelter-in-place

 Kemp has faced fierce criticism for his decision to allow several close-quarter businesses to reopen this week and last following weeks of mandatory closures.
 Those businesses include dine-in restaurants, movie theaters, barbershops, gyms and more.

-Other establishments like bars, nightclubs and amusement parks will remain close for the time being, Kemp said Monday.
+Other establishments like bars, nightclubs and amusement parks will remain closed for the time being, Kemp said Monday, April 27.

 Many health experts and local elected leaders have criticized the reopening decision in light of Georgia’s relatively low testing data compared to other states and a lack of so-called “contact tracing,” which helps officials better pinpoint where outbreaks may be occurring.